SquarerFive/SquarerFive/README.md

 I've been interested in space from a very young age, having participated in a NASA competition at 13, relating to soil moisture extraction and even recreating our solar system in Unreal Engine.

-My open source projects are being used by many individuals and companies including SpaceX and IAI (Israel Aerospace Industries).
+My open source projects are being used by many individuals and companies including SpaceX and various government organizations.

 Interested in consultations?
 Contact me at aiden@starmatrix.io